JBrianMGutierrez/smartpark/README.md

 mvn spring-boot:run

 The application will start on http://localhost:8080.
-API's are in "smartpark.postman_collection.json" root
+API are in "smartpark.postman_collection.json" root

 ## Preloaded Data